The Evolution of Wedding Photography

-When meeting with my clients for the first time, I always make sure to assess their needs and photographic preferences and in this way am able to determine a basis for a ratio of traditional to ‘photojournalistic’ or candid styled photos which will make up the final mix.
+When meeting with my clients for the first time, I always make sure to assess their needs and photographic preferences and in this way am able to determine a basis for a ratio of traditional to ‘photojournalistic’ or documentary style wedding photography which will make up the final mix.

 The Digital Era